What is constructive feedback?

 2. Negative feedback

 Negative feedback is often honest, to the point, and sometimes emotional.
-Negative feedback can spiral into the personal domain and often results in a defensive posturing from its target.
+Negative feedback can spiral into the personal domain and often results in defensive posturing from its target.
 Finally, negative feedback is stressful for all parties involved, so must be utilized in very few instances.
-To deliver negative feedback successfully it is best to keep focussed on facts over opinions, drain the situation of emotion and be as b
+To deliver negative feedback successfully it is best to keep the focus on facts over opinions, drain the situation of emotion and be as clear with the facts as possible.

 3. Correcting feedback